 Each roadway classification has a specific design speed.
-See Table 7-3Table 7-3Table
+See Table 7-3 or Table 7-4.

 7.4.5 Curb Return Radii

 The required curb return radii are defined in Table 8-1 or Table 8-2, unless otherwise approved or required by the Local Entity Engineer.